Project Length Custom Length

 SPLIT RINGS

-An alternative to the Jump Ring, these have a double coil of metal so provide a very secure joining method.
+An alternative to Jump Rings, these rings have a double coil of metal to provide a very secure joining method.
 Harder to open as they are like very tiny key rings (and they are bad enough), but you can get a special split ring tool to assist you.
+They are typically used to attach charms to bracelets.

 SPLIT RING PLIERS